apache/pdfbox-docs/content/security.md

 Processing untrusted PDFs is only supported to a point: malformed PDFs will not cause remote code execution or other privilege escalation problems.
-However, processing them they may cause unchecked exceptions such as `StackOverflowException` or `NullPointerException`, or even use unexpected amounts of memory or cpu usage, including exhaustion of these.
+However, processing them may cause unchecked exceptions such as `StackOverflowError` or `NullPointerException`, or even use unexpected amounts of memory or cpu usage, including exhaustion of these.

 ## Reporting security issues